Back to the future: Pakistan in 2050

 Now that the Western sanctions on Iran have been lifted, revival of Rs 1 trillion, 2,775km Iran-Pakistan Gas pipeline (IP Gas) and LNG smart gas projects could back be on the cards, with potential bilateral trade reaching $5 billion annually in five years.

-The real game changer in our part of the world is Chinese President Xi Jinping’s world-reshaping ‘One Belt, One Road’ (OBOR) initiative.
-Under $225 billion OBOR, a ‘Silk Road Economic Belt’ through Central Asia and a ‘21st Century Maritime Silk Road’ through Southeast and South Asia are being planned.
+The real game changer in our part of the world is Chinese President Xi Jinping’s world-reshaping Belt and Road Initiative (BRI).
+Under $225 billion BRI, a ‘Silk Road Economic Belt’ through Central Asia and a ‘21st Century Maritime Silk Road’ through Southeast and South Asia are being planned.

-You can imagine China’s OBOR scale by the fact that $46 billion CPEC is just one of the six planned economic corridors.
+You can imagine the scale of BRI by the fact that $46 billion CPEC is just one of the six planned economic corridors.
 Add to this the oil and gas pipelines and rail & road networks covering all of Asia, Africa and Europe.